-When conduits or pipes break, Trinity Subsurface, LLC has the equipment and experience to pin-point defects in the line on the surface.
+When pipes break, Trinity Subsurface, LLC has the equipment and experience to pinpoint defects in the line.

 A camera is inserted into the pipe and a live video feed is monitored by a Trinity Subsurface field employee.
-When a defect is identified, an electromagnetic transmitting device located in the camera head is triggered, allowing Trinity Subsurface Engineering to pin-point the camera location, as well as the location of the defect.
+When a defect is identified, an electromagnetic transmitting device within the camera head is triggered, allowing Trinity Subsurface, LLC to pinpoint the location.

 Video pipe inspection services are an effective method for identifying the location of defects and lateral tie-ins within non-pressurized pipes and conduits.
 Our equipment has the capacity to inspect pipes ranging in diameter size from 4 inch through 72 inches.
 A robotic camera truck is inserted into the pipe from an available access point, such as a clean out or manhole.
 The robot will traverse through the pipe, allowing our professional technicians to document everything everything see along the way.

 Once a defect is observed, a transmitting device located in the camera head is activated, allowing our technicians to pin-point the location of the camera truck and thus, the location of the observed defect.
-This eliminates the need to excavate needlessly searching for the defect, which ultimately lowers the risk of damaging 3rd party utilities in the vicinity of the damaged pipe.
+This eliminates the need to conduct excavation, searching for the defect.

-When a defect is discovered, we’ll document the lateral distance from the entry point to the defect in feet and inches.
-We’ll include notes regarding where the defect is located in the pipe (I.E. “Root Intrusion at 2 O’Clock”), as well as general notes regarding the extent of the damage.
+When a defect is discovered, field employeees document the lateral distance from the entry point to the defect in feet and inches.
+This includes notes regarding where the defect is located in the pipe (I.E. “Root Intrusion at 2 O’Clock”), as well as general notes regarding the extent of the damage.